Jason Doucette / Xona.com

 Yarmouth, Nova Scotia, Canada

-Graduated in June 1993 with Honours.
+Graduated with Honours.

 Achieved a 91% average with my courses concentrated in Mathematics and Sciences.